rieckpil/progmot/content/post/writing-a-book-remotely.md

 This helped us keep an overview of what is currently in progress and what still needs to be done.

 AWS sponsored us some gift vouchers so that we could run the infrastructure (almost) for free.
 We could even sponsor a two-part article on the AWS Open Source blog to gain some traction for our project.

-basic landing page
+After the book was published, we even got a great donation from AWS for our project via GitHub.

+Keep it simple, shared logins for the tools.

+For our laning page we purchased a bootstrap HTML theme for some bucks and adjusted it to our needs.
+During the inception phase of the project and while the eBook was not at 100, we primarily used the landing page to attract potential readers.
+Our landing page had (and still has) a newsletter subscription form to keep potential readers around.

 Used tools:

+Writing the eBook in their editor of choice.
+I personally used IntelliJ IDEA most of the time.

+I tweaked the editor setting to wrap the lines so that I can write more naturally without having to horizontally scroll endlessly or buy a curved monitor.

 GitHub suggestion feature for the PR.
 Show example.
 The collaboration makes fun.
 Immediate feedback and now need to send Word files via email and use the comment functionality of Word.

 Leanpub removed the barriers of formatting a nice-looking PDF and publishing it in various formats.

 Getting to the end of the book, some publishers started to reach out to us.
 They wanted to publish Stratospheric from their publishing house and bring it to various marketplaces.
 We .
 The additional outreach may be great but the royalties are diminishing compared to Leanpub, especially if we have to split them into three equal parts.
 To stay independent we chose against a publisher and published the eBook ourselves on Amazon to have at least the big search traffic from this major ecommerce platform.
 We know that Leanpub is a niche site and not all developers are available of this great source of technical books.
 However, given our existing audience from our blog, newsletter, Twitter, etc. we make our potential readers aware via those channels.

 Running Grammarly to spot low-hanging fruits when it comes to grammar and typos.